 The GOVERNING AUTHORITY agrees to comply with provisions established under Chapter 3314 of the Code applicable to community schools.
-Pursuant to Section 3314.02 of the Code, all members of the GOVERNING AUTHORITY must be eligible to serve in such capacity.
-In accordance with Section 3314.03 of the Code, the Community School agrees that it will remain in good standing as a non-profit, public benefit corporation pursuant to Chapter 1702 of the Code for the entire term of this Contract.
+Pursuant to and in accordance with Code Sections 3313.131 and 3314.02(E), all members of the GOVERNING AUTHORITY must be eligible to serve in such capacity.

+In accordance with Code Section 3314.03, the Community School agrees that it will remain in good standing as a nonprofit, public benefit corporation pursuant to Chapter 1702 of the Code for the entire term of this Contract.